Glade Park and Pinon Mesa

 A Classic Western Quarrel:

-A History of the Road Controversy at the Colo.
-Nat.
-Monument
+A History of the Road Controversy at the Colorao National Monument

 By Lisa Schoch-Roberts

-A graduate student did some excellent research, and wrote an excellent history of the interaction between Colorado National Monument and Glade Park residents.
+A graduate student did some extensive research, and wrote a history of the interaction between Colorado National Monument and Glade Park residents.
+Although she editorializes at times, it is still the best source of information on this subject.

 The "Thelma and Louise" Syndrome